Azure/Mission-Critical/docs/design-methodology/Data-Platform.md

 - [Non-Relational Data Stores](https://docs.microsoft.com/azure/architecture/data-guide/big-data/non-relational-data)
 - [Relational OLTP Data Stores](https://docs.microsoft.com/azure/architecture/data-guide/relational-data/online-transaction-processing)

-## Globally Distributed Multi-Write Datastore
+## Globally distributed multi-write datastore

 To fully accommodate the globally distributed active-active aspirations of an AlwaysOn application design, it is strongly recommended to consider a distributed multi-write data platform, where changes to separate writeable replicas are synchronized and merged between all replicas, with conflict resolution where required.